 Role at FSG

-Most recently, Emily has led collective impact strategic planning efforts for reform of the New York State juvenile justice system and for youth health outcomes in Staten Island, both including active facilitation of diverse working groups.
-Emily has led strategic and business planning engagements for clients including New Schools for New Orleans and the Nellie Mae Education Foundation.
-An active member of FSG’s Education & Youth impact area, Emily’s past clients include Chicago Public Schools, National Alliance for Public Charter Schools, and NYC Leadership Academy.
-She has also worked with community foundations to increase their impact locally.
+Prior to becoming CAO, Emily was a Director on the Consulting team, working with a variety of clients in the education and youth and community philanthropy spaces.
+In addition, she developed a particular expertise on collective impact, having led collective impact strategic planning efforts for reform of the New York State juvenile justice system and for youth health outcomes in Staten Island, both including active facilitation of diverse working groups, and speaking frequently on the topic.
+An active member of FSG’s Education & Youth impact area, Emily’s past clients include New Schools for New Orleans, the Nellie Mae Education Foundation, Chicago Public Schools, and the NYC Leadership Academy.
 Emily has co-authored white papers on the school turnaround landscape and community foundation leadership’s impact on fundraising.

 - Harvard University, Graduate School of Education, M.Ed.

 - Williams College, BA, magna cum laude and Phi Beta Kappa, in English and Art History